 The company also completed 3G technical and commercial preparations, and launched services in January 2018.
 This new business line is expected to enhance Wataniya Mobile Palestine's revenues and increase market share compared to competitor mobile operators.

 On the financial front, 2017 was another strong year.
 Revenue was higher by 2% over 2016, mainly due to a strong contribution from the post-paid segment and the Gaza launch.
 EBITDA was impacted by the significant costs associated with the Gaza launch and 3G preparations, and the customer base grew significantly to top one million.
 Among key customer-focused initiatives, Wataniya Mobile Palestine worked on developing and improving the customer experience, such as the launch of VOCE (Voice of Customer Experience), a tool to collect customer feedback through surveys.
-Customer loyalty and retention were enhanced through the introduction of the Nojoom loyalty programme, an accretive point-based system for both pre-paid and post-paid customers.
+Customer loyalty and retention were enhanced through the introduction of the Nojoom loyalty programme, an accretive point-based system for both pre-paid and post-paid customers. " 2017 was a historic and transformative year for Wataniya Mobile Palestine.
+We are excited to have finally launched our commercial services in the Gaza Strip, which breaks the monopoly of the incumbent operator that lasted 17 years.
+Early results are very promising."

-A transformative year
+A transformative